IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :ArchiverClassName
 ++++++++++++++++++

-Dataverse can export archival "Bag' files to an extensible set of storage systems (see :ref:`BagIt Export` above for details about this and for further explanation of the other archiving related settings below).
+Dataverse can export archival "Bag" files to an extensible set of storage systems (see :ref:`BagIt Export` above for details about this and for further explanation of the other archiving related settings below).
 This setting specifies which storage system to use by identifying the particular Java class that should be run.
 Current options include DuraCloudSubmitToArchiveCommand, LocalSubmitToArchiveCommand, and GoogleCloudSubmitToArchiveCommand.

 ``curl -X PUT -d 'LocalSubmitToArchiveCommand' http://localhost:8080/api/admin/settings/:ArchiverClassName``